thekillingspree/ShallowNet/README.md

 A shallow neural network is a neural network with only 1 hidden layer.

-This project is tries to implement a Shallow Neural network using only numpy.
+This project tries to implement a Shallow Neural network using only numpy.

 This shallow neural network currently supports binary classification only.